Navigation

 The learning objective for the master's thesis in Childhood Studies is to provide students with training in carrying out a scientific study related to children and childhood.

-Usually, the thesis must include an empirical study.
+Usually, the thesis includes an empirical study.
 You must complete the data collection by the middle of the 3rd semester, usually by September.
 If necessary, you may use the summer between the 2nd and 3rd semester for data collection.

 Choosing a topic for the thesis

-During the 2nd semester, we will arrange 3-4 Master's Thesis Seminars.
+During the 2nd semester, we will arrange 4 Master's Thesis Seminars.
 Attendance is obligatory.
-Here, you will develop a 1-page project description for your master's thesis.
-The project description will include your full name, the (working) title of the project, research site (country/area), tentative research questions and some ideas about methodology.
+Here, you will develop a project description for your master's thesis project.
 Detailed guidelines and deadlines will be published by your lecturers.
-After the project description is approved, you will receive an email with the name of your supervisor.
+During the second semester, you will be allocated a supervisor.

 The project description must be approved before you are allowed to do fieldwork.